PeterKneale/Discounts/README.md

 - A discount rule has a single **discount strategy** which can be applied to a **sale** in order to calculate the **discount**

 ### Eligibility Criteria
-Rules that determine if a discount should be applied to a sale
+Rules that determine if a sale is eligible for a discount

 #### Coupon Code
 - This rule is configured using a simple opaque string as a coupon code